Las Vegas Sands Building Support for Legalized Casinos in Texas

 Chron.com reported that Rice University political science professor Mark Jones has estimated that the company has spent close to $100 million on lobbying and political donations in an effort to get casino gambling legalized in the state, while Axios reported that the company had 72 lobbyists in Texas in 2023, more than any other organization.

-According to West, the meeting was a necessary step to help prepare for the likely possibility that casinos would come to Texas sooner rather than later.
+According to West, the meeting was a necessary step to help prepare for the likely possibility that Texas online casinos could be legal sooner rather than later.

 “I’m personally not a gambler, and I don’t really want to be,” West told the Dallas Morning News.
 “But I do think it’s an industry that has an incredible economic impact opportunity.
 I unequivocally believe Texas will legalize gambling and, because of that, I think we have a fiduciary duty as representatives to be prepared for that.”